Nobel Literature Laureate (1969)

 Died aged c.
 83

-Samuel Barclay Beckett (/ˈbɛkɪt/; 13 April 1906 – 22 December 1989) was an Irish novelist, playwright, short story writer, theatre director, poet, and literary translator.
-A resident of Paris for most of his adult life, he wrote in both French and English.
-Beckett's literary and theatrical work features bleak, impersonal and tragicomic experiences of life, often coupled with black comedy and nonsense.
-It became increasingly minimalist as his career progressed, involving more aesthetic and linguistic experimentation.
+Samuel Barclay Beckett (/ˈbɛkɪt/; 13 April 1906 – 22 December 1989) was an Irish novelist, dramatist, short story writer, theatre director, poet, and literary translator.
+His literary and theatrical work features bleak, impersonal and tragicomic experiences of life, often coupled with black comedy and nonsense.
+It became increasingly minimalist as his career progressed, involving more aesthetic and linguistic experimentation, with techniques of repetition and self-reference.
 He is considered one of the last modernist writers, and one of the key figures in what Martin Esslin called the Theatre of the Absurd.
+A resident of Paris for most of his adult life, Beckett wrote in both French and English.
+During the Second World War, Beckett was a member of the French Resistance group Gloria SMH (Réseau Gloria).
 Beckett was awarded the 1969 Nobel Prize in Literature "for his writing, which—in new forms for the novel and drama—in the destitution of modern man acquires its elevation".
 He was the first person to be elected Saoi of Aosdána in 1984.DbPedia

 Commemorated on 4 plaques

 Samuel Beckett 1906-1989 1969 Nobel Prize for Literature at school 1920-1923

 Portora Royal School, Enniskillen, United Kingdom where they attended school

 Samuel Beckett (1906 - 1989) Writer and Nobel Laureate was born and mainly lived in Cooldrinagh, Kerrymount Avenue, Foxrock until 1927.
 This area insporied the settings for many of his works including Molloy, Watt, All That Fall and Company.

 Brighton Road, Foxrock Viullage,, Dublin, Ireland where they was